mbj4668/eclip/README.md

 # Changes in 2.0.0

+- Rewrote the completion code to work with completion in the middle of the command line, and better completion for enumerations.
 - The type `result_cmd_stack()` is renamed to `cmd_stack()`, and
   the first element is a `cmd()` instead of the command's `name`.
 - The option callback function (type `opt_cb()`) now takes a third